Economies of Scale (Edexcel IGCSE Business): Revision Note

 • Internal economies of scale reduce average costs for a business when it grows

-• This provides a cost advantage over smaller businesses
+• This reduces the average cost per unit and provides a cost advantage over smaller businesses that cannot buy in such large quantities

-• They may attract the best talent from other businesses increasing competitive advantage
+• Additionally, large firms may attract top talent from other companies, further enhancing their competitive advantage

 • External economies of scale lower average costs for individual businesses when the market as a whole grows